 • screening in relation to the Assisted Reproductive Treatment Act 2008 (Vic);

-• registration and accreditation of health professionals;
+• the registration and accreditation of health professionals;

 • employment in prisons or state or territory police forces;